trecnoc/concourse-pipeline-tasks/docs/copy-github-release.md

 * `RELEASE_NOTE_PREFIX`: Release note prefix when `SKIP_VERSION_SUBDIR` is used,
   in this case the release notes will be `<RELEASE_NOTE_PREFIX>-<VERSION>-release.md` instead of `release.md`.
+* `UNCOMPRESS_ARTIFACTS`: If set (to anything other than blank) will uncompress artifacts of type .tgz and .zip.